 Official exclusion from school is a very rare occurrence which would be discussed with staff and Chair of Governors before taking place.
-This has only ever been used if other children and staff at the school are at risk.
+This has only ever been used if other children and staff at the school are at risk of harm and all possible interventions have been exhausted.